simeksgol/GoL_still_life_searcher/README.txt

 This program counts and creates databases for strict still lifes and pseudo still lifes in Conway's Game of Life

-Example: To create the databases for 19 bit still lifes use:

-> sc128 w 19 19

-This will create two files in the current directory

-More info coming soon...

 Should work well on Windows and Linux.
 Try the Windows version if you can, it has a nice visualization window!

 Windows executables are included, run from a DOS window.
 Use sc256 if you have a Haswell or later CPU or sc128 if not.